IBM-Blockchain/blockchain-vscode-extension/README.md

 | Delete Gateway | Delete a Hyperledger Fabric instance gateway |
 | Delete Package | Delete a smart contract package |
 | Disassociate A Wallet | Remove the association between a wallet and a gateway |
+| Dissociate Directory for Transaction Data | Dissociate a directory of transasction data from a smart contract
 | Disconnect From Environment | Disconnect from the environment you're currently connected to |
 | Disconnect From Gateway | Disconnect from the blockchain gateway you're currently connected to |
 | Evaluate Transaction | Evaluate a smart contract transaction |